michibo/tropical-feynman-quadrature/README.md

 This example is implemented in `simple_example.cpp` and can be executed by running the `> ./simple_example` program, which is compiled using `> make`.

-A more advanced example with some benchmark code can be found in `advanced_example.cpp`, which can be run using `> ./advanced_example`.
+More advanced examples with some benchmark code, integration of massive Feynman graphs and graphs with more loops can be found in `advanced_example.cpp`, which can be run using `> ./advanced_example`.